Malware analysis

 - Reverse engineering of a malware program

-- determine how the malware works
+- Purpose is to- determine how the malware works

 - assess the potential damage it could cause